eBay/tsv-utils/docs/ToolReference.md

 $ tsv-join -f filter.txt data.txt
 ```

-Modifying output headers: Often it's useful to join a field from one data file to anther, where the fields being appended have the same names in the data stream file.
-The appended fields can be kept distinct by adding a prefix to the header.
+Modifying output headers: Often it's useful to append a field that has a name identical to a field already in the data stream files.
+The '--p|prefix' option can be used to rename the appended field and avoid name duplication.
 The following command joins on the `test_id` field, appending the `time` field to matched records.
 The header for the appended field is `run1_time`, differentiating it from an existing `time` field in the data file (run2.tsv).
 ```
 $ tsv-join -f run1.tsv run2.tsv -H -k test_id --append-fields time --prefix run1_
 ```

 The prefix will be applied to all appended fields.
 The next example is similar to the previous one, except that is appends all fields ending in `_time`, prefixing `run1_` to all the names:
 ```
-$ tsv-join -f run1.tsv run2.tsv -H -k test_id --append-fields '*_time' --prefix run1_
+$ tsv-join -f run1.tsv run2.tsv -H -k test_id -a '*_time' --prefix run1_
 ```

 ---